flattiverse/connector-csharp/IMPLEMENTERS.md

 1. `0x00` ping challenge
 1. `0x01` galaxy snapshot
-1. `0x02` team snapshots
+1. repeated team blocks: `0x02` team snapshot, then `0x04` team score snapshot
 1. `0x06` cluster snapshots
-1. existing `0x10` players
+1. `0x0B` compiled-with message
-1. existing `0x20` controllable infos
+1. repeated existing player blocks: `0x10` player create, `0x12` player score, then zero or more `0x20` controllable infos for that player
+1. login-kind-specific self packets
-1. `0x10` create packet for the newly connected player itself
+1. for a normal player login: `0x10` create packet for the newly connected player itself, then `0x12` initial score packet
+1. for a spectator or admin login: `0x10` create packet for the synthetic local spectator/admin player itself
+1. initial visible units
-1. visible `0x30` unit create packets
+1. for a normal player login: visible `0x30` unit create packets, with immediate `0x32` for units that are already full in that same tick
+1. for a spectator or admin login: every initial unit currently arrives as `0x30` followed immediately by `0x32`
 1. session reply with `session = 0x01` and payload `byte playerId`

 Do not assume that "the first packet after connect" is the activation reply.